sarveshsn/sarveshsn/README.md

 ### About Me

-I am a dedicated Data Analyst with a strong background in Mathematics and Data Science, driven by a relentless pursuit of deriving actionable insights through advanced data analytics techniques.
+I am a dedicated Data Analyst with a strong background in Mathematics and Data Science.
 My passion for data analytics originates from my keen interest in sports, notably Football ⚽️ and Formula 1 🏎️, where I have observed firsthand the transformative power of data-driven decision-making.
 I am deeply intrigued by the pivotal role data plays in shaping strategic outcomes across various domains.
 During my leisure time, I engage in listening to music appreciation and reading.

 ### Skills